letscontrolit/ESPEasy/docs/source/Tools/Tools.rst

 * **Use Last Connected AP from RTC**:	``false`` means the ESPEasy node needs to scan at reboot and cannot reuse the last used connection before the reboot.
 * **Extra Wait WiFi Connect**: ``true`` means there is an extra wait upto 1000 msec after initiating a connection to an access point.
 This can be useful when connecting to some FritzBox access points or routers.
 (Added: 2023/04/05)
 * **Enable SDK WiFi Auto Reconnect**: ``true`` means the Espressif SDK will automatically attempt a reconnect when a connection is briefly lost.
 Access points (like TP-Link Omada) with "Band Steering" enabled may trigger a quick disconnect to force nodes to connect on the 5 GHz band.
 (Added: 2023/04/05)
+* **Hidden SSID Slow Connect**: ``true`` Connect per found hidden SSID to an access point.
+Needed for some APs like Mikrotik.
+This may slow down connecting to the AP significantly.
+(Added: 2023/11/20)